abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     Having seen the same instance, you don't need much complementary info to understand this format [#not_easy_transformation]_.
 The first line of data represent the depot and the last line marks the end of the file.
+As you can see, the authors are not really optimistic about solving instances with more than 999 nodes!

     ..  [#not_easy_transformation] You might think that the translation from this second format to the first one is obvious.
 It is not!
-See the remark on *Travel-time Computation* in the
+See the remark on *Travel-time Computation* on the
         `Jeffrey Ohlmann and Barrett Thomas benchmark page <http://myweb.uiowa.edu/bthoa/TSPTWBenchmarkDataSets.htm>`_.

 The ``TSPTWData`` class
 --------------------------

+..  only:: draft

+    Hm...

 Visualization with ``ePix``
 ---------------------------